 What I did I find was a lot of travel bloggers telling me where I should go, what I should do when I get there and why I should donate money to them so they could travel.
-But truth – hell, even inspiration – was hard to come by.
+But truth – hell, even a single, inspirational travel essay – was hard to come by.

 Now, I won’t go so far as to claim that the opinions and anecdotes that comprise my travel essays reflect the absolute truth, even if they do embody the closest version to it that I personally know.
 I am certain, however, that reading through them will set your mind in motion, and maybe even your heart.